aehrc/cvt2distilgpt2/README.md

 | <p align="center"> <a>CvT2DistilGPT2 for MIMIC-CXR.
 Q, K, and V are the queries, keys, and values, respectively, for multi-head attention. * indicates that the linear layers for Q, K, and V are replaced with the convolutional layers depicted below the multi-head attention module. `[BOS]` is the beginning-of-sentence special token. `N_l` is the number of layers for each stage, where `N_l=1`, `N_l=4`, and `N_l=16` for the first, second, and third stage, respectively.
 The head for DistilGPT2 is the same used for language modelling.
 Subwords produced by DistilGPT2 are separated by a vertical bar.</a> </p> |

 ## Installation
+After cloning the repository, install the required packages in a virtual environment.
 The required packages are located in `requirements.txt`.
 It is recommended that these are installed in a `virtualenv`:
 ```shell script
 python3 -m venv --system-site-packages venv